 Photos: A rare screenshot from home movies (circa 1949) showing Judy and Ethel outside the home Judy shared with husband Vincente Minnelli.
 Provided by Mike Siewert.
 Thanks, Mike!!!; – 1941 Mother/Daughter MGM portrait session (some provided by Kim Lundgreen.
 Thanks, Kim!); Two photos of Ethel as she looked not long before her death.
 Below: Newspaper clippings about Ethel’s death, most published the following day, January 6.

 January 5, 1954: A Star Is Born filming continued at the Shrine Auditorium in Los Angeles, California.
 Time started: 10:00 a.m.; finished: 5:45 p.m.

 January 5, 1955: This ad is just one example of the “Best Actress” accolades that Judy was receiving for her brilliant performance in A Star Is Born.

-Lucky for Judy (and her fans), Judy rallied and fully recovered.
-During this time she was also nearly free of all medications aside for a prescribed dose of Ritalin.
+Lucky for Judy (and her fans), she rallied and fully recovered.
+During this time she was also nearly free of all medications aside from a prescribed dose of Ritalin.

-Judy was back in the recording studio in April 1960 when she recorded the song “The Far Away Part of Town” for the soundtrack of the film Pepe (Judy did not appear in the film, only her song).
+Judy was back in the recording studio in April 1960 to record the song “The Far Away Part of Town” for the soundtrack of the film Pepe (Judy did not appear in the film, only her song).